jxia3/grid-arena/README.md

 ## Installation

 Install dependencies either using the `pyproject.toml` file or the `requirements.txt` file.
 The dependencies listed in both files are the same, except the `requirements.txt` file also lists `matplotlib`, which is used during development to visualize results.
+If an error indicates that the package `arena` is not installed. run `pip install -e .`.

 ## Running Custom Agents